jordanvolz/lolpop/docs/src/sklearn_feature_transformer.md

 # sklearnFeatureTransformer

 This class is a subclass of `BaseFeatureTransformer` and is used for transforming input data using scikit-learn transformers.
-It provides methods for fitting and transforming the data, as well as saving the transformed data to a version control system.
+It provides methods for fitting and transforming the data.

 ## Configuration
 ### Required Configuration

-`sklearnFeatureTransformer` contains the following required components:
+`sklearnFeatureTransformer` contains the following required configuration:

-- `resource_version_control`
-- `metadata_tracker`

-and the following required configuration:

 - `transformers`: A list of transformers to run.
 Each transformer is a dictionary with the following entries:
     - `transformer`: The `sklearn.preprocessing` class to use as the transformer.
 Required.